Dr. David Katz

 University of Haifa

-David specializes in environmental and resource policy and economics, with an emphasis on water resource management.
+David's research focuses on natural resource & environmental policy and economics, with an emphasis on water resource management.
 Recent research has covered:

 the relationship between economic growth and resource consumption